JoeDodgson/Fitness-buddy/README.md

 https://jdj-fitness-buddy.herokuapp.com

+Create a free account, search for exercises and add them to your favourites.

+If you don't want to create an account, you can log into our test account:

+Email: test@gmail.com , Password: password

 ## Tests

 Tests conducted to ensure good functionality of server connection and database, sequelize ORM, authentication, pug.js module, third party API and Heroku deployment.